Marcel12345456/Chess-Endgame-Algorithm/README.md

 Increase both to gather more data but be aware that deeper searches scale roughly exponentially.

-I recommend using depth 6 for reliable checkmate.
+I recommend using depth 6 for reliable checkmate and moderate running time.

 ## Dependencies